bryn-ph/UniVerse/README.md

 ---

 > **Note:** Run `npm run start-all` to start both the frontend and backend in one command.
-> Generate api.ts based off schemas.py with `npm run generate-types`
+> Generate api.ts based off schemas.py with `npm run generate-api`